ycpcs/cs320-spring2023/labs/index.md

 **NOTE: For Lab02a, Lab05, and Lab06 (the labs that require programming submissions), you MUST also rename the project to include your username - BEFORE YOU EXPORT IT AND SUBMIT IT TO MARMOSET.
 Submissions that DO NOT adhere to that guideline will not be graded until they are refactored and resubmitted.**

-Example: If Professor Zeller was submitting Lab02, he would rename the **CS320\_Lab02** project to **CS320\_Lab02\_dzeller** first thing after importing the project into Eclipse.
+Example: If Professor Hake was submitting Lab02, he would rename the **CS320\_Lab02** project to **CS320\_Lab02\_djhake2** first thing after importing the project into Eclipse.
 You should do the same with your user name for all three Java programming projects that are listed above.

 Due Date | Lab | File